sharonhgreen/academic-website/content/DataScienceTutorials/index.md

 ![The image shows a covariate distribution plot.](/uploads/DistributionGraphs.jpeg)

-You can find the full tutorial [here](https://medium.com/@dlab-berkeley/propensity-score-matching-for-causal-inference-creating-data-visualizations-to-assess-covariate-6c31ca3d25aa).
 The R code can be found in [this GitHub repository](https://github.com/sharonhgreen/Blog_PropensityScoreMatching).

 ### [Using Forest Plots to Report Regression Estimates: A Useful Data Visualization Technique](https://medium.com/@dlab-berkeley/using-forest-plots-to-report-regression-estimates-a-useful-data-visualization-technique-2511491763f2#:~:text=Forest%20plots%20are%20a%20great,quickly%20conveying%20relationships%20between%20variables)